davidroyer/dkroyer/content/blog/Nuxtjs-Firebase-Auth.md

 `!firebase.apps.length ? firebase.initializeApp(config) : ''`

-This is `if/else` statement in shortened form.
+This is an `if/else` statement in shortened form.
 It checks if any firebase apps already exist.

 If one does not exist, initialize the app, otherwise do nothing because it's already happened so we're good to go.